13rac1/block-fixup-merge-action/README.md

 Git commits are the historical record of project.
 The commit messages tell a story, each commit or Pull Request describing a change.
-FutureYou™ and CurrentYouCoWorkers™ needs to know the end result of each change, but no one cares about edits required to make that change.
+FutureYou™ and CurrentCoWorkers™ needs to know the end result of each change, but no one cares about edits required to make that change.
 We just want to read the book, no one cares what the editor told the author while writing the book.

 One solution is to use Github's "Squash merge" feature.
 This works well for small PRs.
 A few small commits can be squashed into a single commit.
 The "edits"